davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 Notice from the figure above that that an `int` takes up four contiguous bytes, a `char` requires just one byte, and a `double` requires eight.
 The specific space requirements for each data type actually vary across architectures, so how did I know these storage requirements apply to my machine?
 C provides an important operator `sizeof()` for this purpose.
 It inputs the name of a variable, a data type, or an expression, and returns the size in bytes that it occupies in memory.

 Let's see what it does.
+Create a new file inside your `lab2_pointers` directory, called `memsizes.c` and paste in the following:

 ```c
 #include <stdio.h>